Nstamour-art/XogotDocs/Documentation.docc/Manual/rendering/multiple_resolutions.md

 sizes, densities, and aspect ratios.
 Non-conventional sizes are also becoming increasingly popular, such as ultrawide displays.

-For 3D games, there is not much of a need to support multiple resolutions (from the aesthetic point of view).
-The 3D geometry will just fill the screen based on the field of view, disregarding the aspect ratio.
-The main reason one may want to support this, in this case, is for performance reasons (running in lower resolution to increase frames per second).
+For 3D rendering, there is not much of a need to support multiple resolutions.
+Thanks to its vector-based nature, 3D geometry will just fill the screen based on the viewport size.
 For 2D and game UIs, this is a different matter, as art needs to be created using specific pixel sizes in software such as Photoshop, GIMP or Krita.

 Since layouts, aspect ratios, resolutions, and pixel densities can change so much, it is no longer possible to design UIs for every specific screen.